TurboGears/tg2docs/docs/README.txt

 .. todo:: perhaps a better basic install for python, virtualenv, easy_setup
-.. todo:: review whether my discussion of hg and repositories makes sense, and whether mpdedersen's bitbucket info covers all it needs to.
+.. todo:: review whether my discussion of hg, bitbucket and repositories makes sense, and whether mpdedersen's bitbucket tutorial covers all it needs to.